nolanlawson/css-talk-2022/markdown.md

 .center[![TODO](./images/helloworld2.png)]

 ???

-Again, note that here we're actually talking about the geometry of the page.
-That's what layout is about.
+Now we finally get to the geometry of the page.
+Layout calculation is where the styles, which have been associated with each element, actually get applied.
+In this case, the browser figures takes the margin, padding, font size, and figures out where to actually place things within the given browser window, with text wrapping and all that good stuff.

 ---